 Because the time frame for filing a suit a suit is short – it is imperative to contact an experienced employment attorney at once to begin an investigation.

-For more information, please contact the dedicated Atlanta employment discrimination lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information, please contact the dedicated Atlanta employment discrimination lawyers at Buckley Beal LLP for an immediate case evaluation.